Direct current electric field induced gradient hydrogel actuators with rapid thermo-responsive performance as soft manipulators†

-Polymeric hydrogels as biomimetic soft actuators have attracted great attentions, but the design of rapid responsive hydrogel actuators via a facile and sustainable pathway still faces great challenges.
-Herein, rapid thermo-responsive hydrogel actuators with high performances were fabricated by utilizing direct current (DC) electric field to induce the gradient distribution of renewable tunicate cellulose nanocrystals (TCNCs) in the poly(N-isopropylacrylamide) (PNIPAM) matrix.
-The spatial distribution of TCNCs that acted as both nanofillers and multifunctional cross-linkers in PNIPAM was adequately demonstrated by 3D Raman technology, which played a dominant role in the fast bending (4.8°/s) and recovery velocity (1.4°/s) of the corresponding hydrogel actuators.
-Moreover, the PNIPAM/TCNC hydrogels with excellent durability and stability could be used as potential temperature-controlled manipulators for long-term capture and transportation of targeted objects, even in harsh environment.
+Polymeric hydrogels as biomimetic soft actuators have attracted great attention, but the design of rapid responsive hydrogel actuators via a facile and sustainable pathway still faces great challenges.
+Herein, rapid thermo-responsive hydrogel actuators with high performances were fabricated by utilizing a direct current (DC) electric field to induce a gradient distribution of renewable tunicate cellulose nanocrystals (TCNCs) in the poly(N-isopropylacrylamide) (PNIPAM) matrix.
+The spatial distribution of TCNCs that acted as both nanofillers and multifunctional cross-linkers in PNIPAM was adequately demonstrated by 3D Raman technology, which played a dominant role in the fast bending (4.8° s−1) and recovery velocity (1.4° s−1) of the corresponding hydrogel actuators.
+Moreover, the PNIPAM/TCNC hydrogels with excellent durability and stability could be used as potential temperature-controlled manipulators for long-term capture and transportation of targeted objects, even in harsh environments.